 For example, a number of studies with nurses, including one published in 2021, have found that resilience training has beneficial effects, such as reducing stress, depression and burnout.

 While a 2017 study noted that resilience had a protective effect in relation to stress, sleep, and burnout

 The Harvard Business Review, however, adds a caveat.
 It observes that too much resilience could make people overly tolerant of adversity, including putting up with boring or demoralising jobs — and particularly putting up with bad bosses — for longer than is necessary.

 - There are challenges when it comes to researching resilience, because the challenges we each face and the way we respond can vary significantly.

-- However, research so far suggests that resilience seems to help improve our mental and physical health.
+- However, research so far suggests that resilience seems to help improve both our physical and mental health.

-- It can help people bounce back from adversity without falling into depression and anxiety, and can also help negate the physical reactions that tend to manifest as a result of stress.
+- Resilience can help people bounce back from adversity without falling into depression and anxiety, and can also help negate the physical reactions that tend to manifest as a result of stress.